Frequently Asked Questions

 How many people will your share feed?

 The basic answer is somewhere between one and twelve people, which we recognize is not very helpful even if it is true.
 A better answer, however, is somewhat hard to come by because it depends on all sorts of factors that have at least as much to do with how you cook and eat as they do with what we grow and hand out.
 How often do you eat at home?
 How much do you eat?
 Do you like to cook?
 What portion of your diet consists of vegetables?
 Do you enjoy discovering new things to eat?
 We probably cannot answer these questions for you.
-Well, we can, but not necessarily with any great accuracy.
+Well, we can, but not with any great accuracy.

 What we can say is that our shares are usually in the 8-12 pound range (they are sometimes lighter the first few weeks and often heavier in the heart of the season).
 We hand out familiar vegetables such as tomatoes, onions, lettuce, squash, basil and potatoes more often and in larger quantities than we do the less common ones.
-But we try to include a good mix each week (your box might contain as many as 15 different crops) and we try to change the variety from week to week (though when they are in season we hand out tomatoes every week, about which we have yet to receive any complaints).
+But we try to include a good mix each week (your box might contain as many as 12 different crops) and we try to change the variety from week to week (though when tomatoes are in season we hand them out every week, about which we have yet to receive any complaints).

 What vegetables do you grow?